pimarc/pms50-gns530/readme.md

 In cursor mode the MOD automatically selects the nearest Waypoint to be the direct TO target.
 So if you then press the "direct To" button, the nearest waypoint is preselected.
 It's a convenient way to do a DirectTO from the map.

+## OBS
+OBS angle can be set from the GNS530 Main NAV page (first NAV page) by pressing the right knob.
+You then enter in the "OBS angle set mode" and you can set the value with the right knob (by 10 degrees or 1 degree step ).
+The "OBS angle set mode" turns off automatically after 5 seconds of inactivity or if you press again the right knob.

 ## Adding and deleting waypoints
 Adding a waypoint in the flight plan is currently broken in the sim when there is an approach loaded.
 I found a workaround to this situation so inserting a waypoint should just work now (with some exceptions).